ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

   - These all make about 150-200HP.
 - There's also typically a huge tourer version: the Kawasaki Concours14 (canceled?), Yamaha FJR1300ES, for instance.
 Those are huge and heavy.
+  - But those touring motorcycles start to compete with six cylinder motorcycles like the Goldwing, which can give more power and run smoother.
 - Then you have a bunch of supersport bikes that are around 650cc.
   - They tend to make about 100HP.
   - Examples include Honda CBR650R, Kawasaki ZX-6R, Suzuki GSX-R600,